 The student and local population keeps the energy high in areas like Via Zamboni and Pratello.
 Here, bars spill onto the streets and the aperitivo culture is taken to new heights.
 Via del Pratello in particular is a great area to stay in Bologna if you want a more authentic, less touristy experience and a real feel for Bologna’s vibe.

-Learn about the latest prices at the best hotels and places to stay in Bologna.
+Discover the latest prices at the best hotels and places to stay in Bologna using the map below:

-Where to find the best nightlife in Milan
+Essential resources to find the best nightlife in Italy

 Final thoughts on the best nightlife in Italy